ongas/hs-price-tracker/price_tracker_developer_guide.md

 **Business Requirements:**
-All business requirements for BuyWisely—including seller URL and lowest price extraction, display name rules, and seller page price validation—are defined in the following project artefacts:
+All business requirements for BuyWisely—including seller URL and lowest price extraction, display name rules, seller product URL validation, and seller page price validation—are defined in the following project artefacts:

-- User Stories & Acceptance Criteria: `docs/acceptance/userstories/`
+    - User Stories & Acceptance Criteria: `docs/acceptance/userstories/` (see US07 for URL validation)
-- BDD Features: `docs/acceptance/features/`
+    - BDD Features: `docs/acceptance/features/` (see US07 for URL validation)
     - API/Data Contract: `docs/integration_docs/buywisely_product_api_contract.md`
     - Implementation Checklist: `docs/integration_docs/buywisely_implementation_checklist.md`
     - Error/Edge Case Catalog: `docs/integration_docs/buywisely_error_handling_and_edge_cases.md`

 All implementation, extraction logic, and tests **must** strictly adhere to these artefacts.
 If any requirement is not met, it is a regression and must be fixed immediately.
 Always consult these artefacts for the latest requirements and acceptance criteria.